 - 6.7.
 The vast majority of financial advice business is conducted on a face-to-face basis, and investors generally have easy access to the funds involved. - 6.8.
-Some criminals may seek to use financial advisers as the first step in integrating their criminal property into the financial system. - 6.9.
+Some criminals may seek to use financial advisers as the first step in integrating their criminal property into the financial system.

+- 6.9.
 The offences of money laundering or terrorist financing include aiding and abetting those trying to carry out these primary offences, which include tax evasion.
 This is the main risk generally faced by financial advisers.
-In carrying out its assessment of the risk the firm faces

-- of becoming involved in money laundering or terrorist financing, or entering into an arrangement to launder criminal property, the firm must consider the risk related to the product, as well as the risk related to the client. - 6.10.
+In carrying out its assessment of the risk the firm faces of becoming involved in money laundering or terrorist financing, or entering into an arrangement to launder criminal property, the firm must consider the risk related to the product, as well as the risk related to the client. - 6.10.
 Clearly, the risk of being involved in money laundering or terrorist financing will increase when dealing with certain types of customer, such as offshore trusts/companies, politically exposed persons and customers from higher risk or non-FATF countries or jurisdictions, and may also be affected by other service features that a firm offers to its customers.
 Customer activity, too, such as purchases in secondary markets for example, traded endowments can carry a higher money laundering risk.

 - 6.11.
 Having sufficient information about customers and beneficial owners, and using that information, underpins all other anti-money laundering procedures.
-A firm must not enter into a business relationship until the identity of all the relevant parties to the relationship has been verified in accordance with the guidance in Part I, Chapter 5. - 6.12.
+A firm must not enter into a business relationship until the identity of all the relevant parties to the relationship has been verified in accordance with the guidance in Part I, Chapter 5.
+Depending on the nature of their business, firms should also have regard to the requirements of product providers (see Part II sectors, 7, 8 and 9). - 6.12.
 When a full advice service is offered, the process will involve information gathering, an understanding of the customer's needs and priorities and anticipated funds available for investment.
 The amount of information held about a client will build over time, as there will often be ongoing contact with the customer in order to review their circumstances.
 However, the level of information held about a customer will be limited if business is transacted on an execution-only or direct offer basis and financial advisers should have an increased regard to the monitoring of business undertaken in this way.